voteflux/flux/CONSTITUTION.NSW.md

 ## Associated Entities

-Flux Party (NSW) is associated with THE FLUX FOUNDATION LIMITED (the Company) (ACN: 617 344 304).
+Flux NSW is associated with THE FLUX FOUNDATION LIMITED (the Company) (ACN: 617 344 304).

 ## Membership Criteria